Grief Therapy for Teens & Adults in NYC

 A close-up of a wilting, brown, dried rose flower with a blurred background.

-My Approach
+My Approach to Grief Therapy

 I combine trauma-informed care, creative arts therapy, and evidence-based techniques to meet each person where they are.
 Together, we may: